- What is anesthesia and how does it work?

 A patient who receives general anesthesia is usually under the care of an anesthesiologist, a medical doctor who has completed three years of specialized training in anesthesia beyond medical school.
 A nurse anesthetist is a specially trained nurse who may also administer general anesthesia, usually under the direct supervision of the anesthesiologist.
 Under general anesthesia, the anesthesiologist or nurse anesthetist remains with the patient throughout the procedure and carefully checks the patient's heart rate, electrocardiogram, blood pressure and oxygen delivery (pulse oximetry) at a minimum of five minute intervals.

-Patients typically have amnesia regarding what happened during general anesthesia; only very rarely do some patients remember events.
+Patients typically have amnesia regarding what happened during general anesthesia; only rarely do some patients remember events.

 • Deep sedation/ monitored anesthesia care